xitongsys/parquet-go/README.md

 ```

 ## Types
-There are two Types in Parquet: Base Type and Logical Type.
+There are two types in Parquet: Base Type and Logical Type.
 The type definitions is in ParquetType.go.
 The relationship between the parquet type and go type is shown in following table.
-OPTIONAL variables are declared as pointers.

 |Parquet Type|Go Type|Example|
 |-|-|-|